-Fronted by two jacaranda trees and deep pink bougainvillea, the guesthouse is set on the bend of a quiet road, with views of the distant sea from its veranda.
+Fronted by 2 jacaranda trees and deep pink bougainvillea, the guesthouse is set on the bend of a quiet road, with views of the distant sea from its veranda.
 The four homely rooms are simply furnished and decorated in soft pastel colours.
 All have pretty, blue-railed verandas for reading and dining and there’s a large rooftop terrace with many a potted plant for the exclusive use of room 4, together with a lush garden with a lily pond for everyone to enjoy.
-Owner-manager Ajay, who used to live in England, is a keen gardener and cook and is usually around to look after you, though not in an obtrusive way.
+Owner-manager Ajay, who used to live in England, is a delight.
+He's a keen gardener and cook and is always around to look after you, though not in an obtrusive way.
 You can relax on one of 2 nearby beaches, visit local temples, go cliff-top shopping, join a yoga class, have an Ayurvedic massage or chill out on the nearby Kerala backwaters.

 - It’s on South Cliff, which is quieter, more mellow and more private than the busier and more developed North Cliff

 - The verandas and rooftop terrace provide pretty little outdoor spaces to eat, drink, read and watch the sun set into the just-glimpsed Arabian sea – ideal for escaping for a little while

-- The small garden with lily pond is full of fragrant flowers, dappled light and many a butterfly and bird
+- The small garden with lily pond is full of fragrant flowers, dappled light, butterflies and birds

 - Soulful singing from the nearby temple provides a lovely twice-daily soundtrack